lblod/app-decide/README.md

 #### PDF (Bamberg)

 The PDF to ELI pipeline requires three services.
-The `harvest_singleton-job` service is used, similar to the other pipelines, to guarantee a data source is harvested only once simultaneously.
+The `harvest_singleton-job` service is used, similar to the other pipelines, to guarantee a data source is harvested only once.
 The `pdf-content` service reads a remote or local PDF file, extracts the content of the PDF, and creates ELI entities (Work/Expression/Manifestation) in the triple store.
-The `apache-tika` service
+The `apache-tika` service is used by the `pdf-content` service that is responsible for extracting text from a PDF.

 In the pipeline dashboard, create a "Harvest PDF & Publish as ELI" pipeline.
 The URL parameter needs to be provided with a URL resolving with a PDF.